angryelectron/xbmq-java/README.md

 ------
 Once the gateway is running, MQTT clients can access the XBee network using the topics below.
-Java clients can include com.angryelectron.xbmq.XbmqTopics for easy access to Xmbq topics.
+Java clients can include com.angryelectron.xbmq.XbmqTopics for easy access to Xbmq topics.

 Note the following conventions used when describing topics: